VCUBrandcenter/XD-Toolbox/README.md

 - [Brainstorm Better](https://drive.google.com/file/d/0B3IY_VBFrmvRbnROeE9wRFp4TGs/view?usp=sharing) - Have to better organize your group brainstorms. tl;dr You should always have everyone independently prepare.
 - [LEGO Kits and Your Creative Soul](http://www.wnyc.org/story/what-your-creativity-has-do-lego-kits/) - You should always start ideation by doing a creative exercise to break away from your normal left-brain thinking.
 - [Behance](https://www.behance.net/) - When you need some inspiration, never hurts to check out other peoples work.
 Lots of spec work here when you search by brand.
-- [IBM Design Thinking](www.ibm.com/design/thinking/) - Another look a design thinking from IBM, who shows how to use it at a larger scale than IDEO.

 ### Presentation
 - [Slides Carnival](http://www.slidescarnival.com/) - Site with LOTS of Google Slides templates.
 - [UX Methods and Deliverables](http://uxdesign.cc/ux-methods-deliverables/) - Great assortment of UX Methods and Deliverables you can use in presentations to sell your ideas.
 - [The Strategy Deck (of cards!)](http://strategydeck.com/deck/) - Tons of communication strategy tools in one deck of tip cards.
 Download the PNGs [Here](https://drive.google.com/folderview?id=0B3IY_VBFrmvRRUVzY3hkMy1KMEU&usp=sharing).
-- [Adobe Voice](https://standout.adobe.com/voice/) - An easy to use iOS app to help build "explainer" videos for you more complicated ideas.
-- [Jukedeck](https://www.jukedeck.com/) - Royalty free music that is generated by listing time, genre, and mood.
-You get six free tracks a month on the free plan.

 ### Job Search
 - [Job Hero](https://gojobhero.com/) - Site that will help you track you interview progress and has a great bookmarklet for auto-importing info from Glassdoor, LinkedIn, etc.